dustinsherratt/Student-Enrollment-and-Performance-Dashboard-using-Tableau/README.md

 1. Clone or download this repository.
 2. Open the Tableau workbook file:

-   /workbook/Student Enrollment and Performance Dashboard.twb
+   `/workbook/Student Enrollment and Performance Dashboard.twb`

    (or use)

-   /workbook/Student Enrollment and Performance Dashboard.twbx
+   `/workbook/Student Enrollment and Performance Dashboard.twbx`

-3. When prompted, connect to the data source:
+4. When prompted, connect to the data source:

-   /data/OULA.xlsx
+   `/data/OULA.xlsx`

    Ensure the Excel file is in the same path relative to the workbook for a smooth connection.
-4. If you're using the `.twbx` version, the data is already bundled, and no connection setup is needed.
+6. If you're using the `.twbx` version, the data is already bundled, and no connection setup is needed.

 > 📌 Note: This project requires **Tableau Desktop** (Public or Professional Edition).

 ## 📎 Folder Structure (Recommended)
-/Student-Enrollment-and-Performance-Dashboard-using-Tableau
-│
-├── data/
-│ └── OULA.xlsx
-│
-├── workbook/
+`/Student-Enrollment-and-Performance-Dashboard-using-Tableau/data/OULA.xlsx`

-│ └── Student Enrollment and Performance Dashboard.twb
+`/Student-Enrollment-and-Performance-Dashboard-using-Tableau/workbook/Student Enrollment and Performance Dashboard.twb`

-│ └── Student Enrollment and Performance Dashboard.twbx
+`/Student-Enrollment-and-Performance-Dashboard-using-Tableau/workbook/Student Enrollment and Performance Dashboard.twbx`

-│
-├── assets/
-│ └── Logo.png
-│
-└── README.md
+`/Student-Enrollment-and-Performance-Dashboard-using-Tableau/assets/Logo.png`

+`/Student-Enrollment-and-Performance-Dashboard-using-Tableau/README.md`

 ## 📬 Contact